Rustic Wood Flooring Ideas | Home Flooring Pros

 By cleverly matching rustic laminate floor with country style furniture, soft furnishings and décor, you can easily create the textured, cozy, home comfort style that the Rustic look typifies, as shown to great effect in the picture above from Pergo featuring their Country Natural Hickory laminate.

-An even more high tech alternative to laminate is the increasingly popular luxury vinyl tile flooring, or LVT for short.
-Unlike previous vinyl incarnations that often look cheap and nasty, LVT is a great example of the amazing developments in today’s technology, with luxury vinyl wood look planks being created to faithfully replicate the contours and grains of real wood.
+An even more high tech alternative to laminate is the increasingly popular luxury vinyl plank flooring, or LVP for short.
+Unlike previous vinyl incarnations that often look cheap and nasty, LVP is a great example of the amazing developments in today’s technology, with luxury vinyl wood look planks being created to faithfully replicate the contours and grains of real wood.

-If luxury vinyl tile is something you want to consider, always choose the top range brands that put the most effort into creating realistic Rustic look planks; the Adura Distinctive Plank in Heritage Buckskin from Mannington shown above is a great example of LVT at its best.
+If luxury vinyl plank is something you want to consider, always choose the top range brands that put the most effort into creating realistic Rustic look planks; the Adura Distinctive Plank in Heritage Buckskin from Mannington shown above is a great example of LVP at its best.

 Meanwhile if you’re already starting to think of unusual alternatives to real rustic hardwood, then another product to consider is the super-clever wood look ceramic tile.
 Offering all the aesthetic charm of real hardwood, but with none of the associated disadvantages – such as denting, staining, maintenance costs, shrinkage etc – wood look ceramic tile has become a truly viable alternative.